ellaqezi/strata-hadoop/Cassandra/Cassandra.md

         * set of SSTables per table
         * in HDD
         * flush tables whenever there are writes
-* deletions are just writes, tombstone records to be
+* deletions are just writes, tombstone (mark) records to be deleted

 ## Reading data
 _Reads from MemTable and SSTable_